boostorg/stacktrace/README.md

 ### Stacktrace
 Library for storing and printing backtraces.

-### Caution
-This is not an official Boost C++ library.
-It wasn't reviewed and can't be downloaded from www.boost.org.
-This library is available to the community to know real interest and get comments for refinement.
-The intention is to submit library to formal review, if community think that it is interesting!

 ### Test results
 @               | Build         | Tests coverage | More info
 ----------------|-------------- | -------------- |-----------